-RELATING TO HEALTH AND SAFETY -- MATERNAL AND CHILD HEALTH SERVICES FOR CHILDREN WITH SPECIAL HEALTH CARE NEEDS competitive wages for qualified professionals.
-This act would further change the title of the section from early intervention program for developmentally disabled infants to early intervention program for infants and toddlers with developmental delays and disabilities.
+RELATING TO HEALTH AND SAFETY - MATERNAL AND CHILD HEALTH SERVICES FOR CHILDREN WITH SPECIAL HEALTH CARE NEEDS

+1 This act would direct the executive office of health and human services to increase 2 Medicaid rates for the early intervention and first connections programs allowing for payment of 3 competitive wages for qualified professionals.
+This act would further change the title of the section 4 from early intervention program for developmentally disabled infants to early intervention program 5 for infants and toddlers with developmental delays and disabilities.
+6 This act would take effect upon passage. ====== LC004947 LC00+7+7